 Then changed it to 30% when we hit 24.8%.

 And before I left, I know it was 29.5+%.
-I’m sure the ceiling was increased just so we could could stay below it, while performance in this area was steadily deteriorating.
+I’m sure the ceiling was then increased to 35% just so we could could stay below it, while performance in this area was steadily deteriorating.

 Same with employee satisfaction surveys.

 We would hold parades when “very satisfied” rose from 60.5% to 62%.
 Great, recognize the improvement & applaud it!
 And while I’m fine with celebrating mprovement…

 That also means that 38% were NOT “very satisfied”!!!

 If customers are not “very satisfied”, they’ll leave…even if they’re “satisfied” or “somewhat satisfied”.

 And having an ice cream social 2 days before the survey really doesn’t help that much.